diverso-lab/fm_montecarlo/README.md

 ### Using the framework under Docker
-Alternatively, in the case of using [Docker]('https://docs.docker.com/get-docker/'), a Dockerfile is provided and a precompiled image available at [dockerhub/diversolab](https://hub.docker.com/r/diversolab/fm_montecarlo)
+Alternatively, in the case of using [Docker]('https://docs.docker.com/get-docker/'), a Dockerfile is provided and a precompiled image is available at [dockerhub/diversolab](https://hub.docker.com/r/diversolab/fm_montecarlo)

-To execute the commands in an interactive shell, execute:
+To execute the commands in an interactive shell, run:

 ```
     docker run -i diversolab/fm_montecarlo